tus/tusd/docs/_getting_started/installation.md

 The only requirement for building tusd is [Go](http://golang.org/doc/install).
-We only test and support the [two latest major releases](https://go.dev/dl/) of Go, although tusd might also run with other versions.
+We only test and support the [two latest major releases](https://go.dev/dl/) of Go, although tusd might also run with older versions.

 Once a recent Go version is installed, you can clone the git repository, install the remaining dependencies and build the binary: